weigert/TinyEngine/examples/6_Tree/README.md

 This is merely an approximation of reality, and isn't entirely realistic.
 Other possible improvements could be:

-        - Growth only in girth, not length
         - More than single splits
         - Dynamic Properties
           - Dependency on the current branch number
           - Different Branch Types spawning different branch types
-        - Actual Leaf Growth
         - More intelligent choice of growth direction based on a simple rule

 ### Visualization